 Dear Clients and Friends,

-We wish everyone a lovely weekend.
+So, everyone remain disciplined, and have a lovely weekend.

 Matthew Ramer, AIF®